[Docker] WordPress on Synology NAS via Docker (Manual Installation)

 driver: bridge

-1. Image Upload & Editing Issues
+Step 5: Fix Image Upload and Editing Issues

 define('WP_IMAGE_EDITORS', array('WP_Image_Editor_GD','WP_Image_Editor_Imagick'));